doitsujin/dxbc-spirv/ir/ir.md

 The `DebugMemberName` instruction can be applied to `Dcl*` instructions that declare a struct type, in order to assign debug names to individual struct members.

+`Drain` is a pseudo-instruction that either returns void or returns the result of the argument unmodified, and will not be touched by any code passes.
+It is only intended for debugging purposes and will not be included in any valid shader program.

 ### Constant declarations
 | `ir::OpCode`         | Return type | Arguments...                    |